todofixthis/cookiecutter-py/{{ cookiecutter.github_project_name }}/README.rst

 If you just want to run type checking in the current virtualenv (using `mypy <https://mypy.readthedocs.io>`_)::

-   poetry run mypy src test
+   poetry run mypyc src test

 Documentation
 -------------